-7. Line managers and staff members may turn to their HR Business Correspondent for guidance on the implementation of the working time and flexitime arrangements set out in this Chapter.
-HR Business Correspondents shall be supported by DG HR in interpreting and implementing the rules in a consistent manner.
+Line managers and staff members may turn to the Human Resources and Internal Support Unitfor guidance on the implementation of the working time and flexitime arrangements set out in this Chapter, in order to ensure the implementation of the rules in a consistent manner.

-Article 5 - Daily working hours
+Daily working hours

-1. Staff shall work mainly between 8.00 and 19.00.
+Staff shall work mainly between 7.30 and 20.30.